How Many Eggs Does A Jellyfish Lay

 Q: How do jellyfish fertilize their eggs?

 A: Jellyfish fertilization can occur either externally or internally, depending on the species.
-In broadcast spawning species, eggs and sperm are released into the water, and fertilization occurs externally.
+Plus, in broadcast spawning species, eggs and sperm are released into the water, and fertilization occurs externally.
 In other species, males release sperm into the water, and females draw the sperm into their bodies to fertilize the eggs internally.

 Q: Do all jellyfish lay eggs?